Aqusorias/Aqusorias/README.md

 ###

-<p align="left">I'm Aqusorias and I am from Austria.<br><br>- 🔭 I’m currently a student in electrical engineering, tho I'll swap in 2025 to a coding school, where I'll learn Java, C# and more.<br>- 📚 I'm currently learning Python, Javascript, CSS, HTML.
+<p align="left">I'm Aqusorias and I am from Austria.<br><br>- 🔭 I’m currently a student in electrical engineering, tho I'll be student in IT in September, where I'll learn Java, C# and more.<br>- 📚 I'm currently learning Python, Javascript, CSS, HTML.
 Also I'm working on a game in Unreal Engine 5.3.2. <br>- ⚡ In my free time I draw (which I also post on my Instagram Account), I'm playing Piano, I'm playing video games and I do parkour.</p>

 ###